 |Cool or cold immersion ||✓ ||✓(with agitation of water via turbines or motion of immersed body part) || |

-Conduction is the transfer of heat by direct interaction of the molecules in the warmer area with those in the cooler area.5 Warmer, rapidly ...
+Conduction is the transfer of heat by direct interaction of the molecules in the warmer area with those in the cooler area.5 Warmer, rapidly moving particles give up, ...